UU-Human-Evolution/1MB335/Lab2.md

 #### Create fasta files for the entire dataset

 Once you found all the sequences for your dataset, you will need to put them together in a single fasta file (OBS!
-One fasta file for the entire mitochondria and one for *cytB*) using the `cat` command for example.
+One fasta file for the entire mitochondria and one for *cytB*).
+P.S.
+There are smarter ways than doing it manually one by one (think about combining `cat`,`>>`,`*` for example.

-## Create a name conversion file.
+## Create a name conversion table file.

+For your script to be able to switch between a long/medium/short version of the headers, it should use a conversion table which you will create.
 Create two different files (one for the mitochondrial sequences and one for *cytB*).
 Both files are to be **tab-separated** into three columns.
 (I.e. there should be a tab charachter `\t` between each column.)